 Hampton Court Palace is also one of the best places in London to see wisteria.
 At the back of the Palace Gardens, near the Great Vine (which is the longest grapevine in the world), you’ll find a wall covered in a spectacular wisteria that was planted in around 1840.

-I found visiting the Isabella Plantation in Richmond Park when its azaleas and rhododendrons are in full bloom (around late April to early May) one of the most gorgeous experiences to see spring flowers in London.
-The woodland garden bursts with color, these beautiful shades of pink and red.
+Visiting the Isabella Plantation in Richmond Park when its azaleas and rhododendrons are in full bloom (around late April to early May) is one of the most spectacular experiences to see spring flowers in London.
+During spring, the woodland garden is bursting with vibrant colors, various shades of pink and red.

-I use the location tag on Instagram to check the most recent photos of Isabella Plantation, since the window to see this beautiful woodland in garden in full bloom is fairly short.
+I use the location tag on Instagram to check the most recent photos of Isabella Plantation, since the window to see this beautiful woodland in garden in full bloom is fairly short and varies from year to year depending on the weather.

 Related: Spring in Isabella Plantation Richmond Park